Canon T5i vs Ricoh GR II

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More modern: Reflects 2 years and 2 months of technical progress since the T5i launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the GR II comes out slightly ahead of the T5i (13 : 12 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the GR II emerges as the winner of the match-up (14 : 12 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon T5i and the Ricoh GR II place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Prime Lens Compact Camera listings whether the two cameras rank among the cream of the crop.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the T5i or the GR II.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.